 :: Read More: Projection Welding is the Boss of Embossments

 To prevent warping and burn-through, it is advised to not weave or whip the torch.
 The longer the arc remains on an area of sheet metal, the hotter it becomes.
 When welding, always have the tip traveled in a straight line at a speed fast enough to maintain a good bead profile.
 Another method to prevent burn-through during welding is to apply a “push technique” of a MIG gun.
 This allows the wire to be directed to the cooler edge of the sheet metal compared to pulling the MIG gun.
 Pulling the gun may lead to an increased chance of blowouts because the wire is directed toward the hotter area of the metal.

 Alternatively, you can use backing bars to complement the spot welding process to dissipate heat faster to reduce heat-affected zones and the likeliness of burn-through.
 Place a backing or chill bar on the top of the heat-affected zone, or you can simply use a metal bar that is made of aluminum or copper because it can dissipate heat better.

-IMTS gathered worldwide Spot Welder manufacturers into this online platform.
+IMTS gathered worldwide Spot Welding Machine manufacturers into this online platform.
 Browse and search for your next supplier with us.

 Should you run into any difficulties, please do not hesitate to contact us.